yugokato/pytest-smoke/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/yugokato/pytest-smoke/main.svg)](https://results.pre-commit.ci/latest/github/yugokato/pytest-smoke/main)
 [![Code style ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://docs.astral.sh/ruff/)

-A small `pytest` plugin that enables quick smoke testing against a large test suite by limiting the number of tests from each test function (or specified scope) to a value of `N`.
+A small `pytest` plugin that enables quick smoke testing against a large test suite by limiting the number of tests executed from each test function (or specified scope) to a value of `N`.
 You can define `N` as either a fixed number or a percentage, allowing you to scale the test execution down to a smaller subset.